hellohaptik/docs_haptik/docs/bot-builder/basic/making-first-bot.md

 Fill the bot details according to the instructions given here:

 - **Bot Name (in chatflow)**: Give your bot a name.
 Note that bot names may not be replicated.
 This is visible on the chat window for the end users.

+      Ex: When the user asks "Who are you?".
+The bot replies with "I'm <Bot Name>".

 - **Bot Name (in backend)**: Only lower case characters, numbers, underscore and spaces are allowed in this field.
 This name is visible on the backend for bot builders.